King William’s College was established in 1833.

-Our average class size is 15, reducing to 10 in the Sixth Form.
+Our average class size is 15, reducing in the Sixth Form.
 Pupil-teacher ratio of 1:8.

 Approximatley 14% of our students are international, representing over 20 nationalities.
 We support our non-English speakers with qualified English as an Additional Language (EAL) Staff.

 “My favourite thing about King William’s College is the diversity, not only within the community, but also within the curriculum and extracurricular opportunities.
 I particularly enjoying participating in the One World Charity Challenge and the Share Race.
 I thoroughly enjoy Sixth Form here, not only due to the varied and challenging IB course, but also the Sixth Form life in general – the independence we gain, the responsibilities and the relationships we build with staff and other students.
 I am an occasional boarder and every time I have boarded, I have thoroughly enjoyed it thanks to the feeling of a family community and positive atmosphere within the boarding house.”

 “I found warm, welcoming, friendly staff and students who were able to articulate why they are passionate about the KWC community.”

 “King William’s College provides students with unique opportunities to broaden their capabilities and skills.
 My main passion has always been rugby, so I never expected to be in House Drama productions and performing on stage!
 Despite being reluctant at first, the supportive environment at has helped me to become a more well-rounded student.”